tomcam/py4webcasts/docs/glossary.md

 ## controller

-Controller functions are Python code that handle the program's business logic, also known as the application workflow. py4web makes controllers that use the [action](#action) decorator visible as HTTP requests, mapping the requests to Python code.
+Controller functions are Python code that handle the program's application logic, also known as its business rules. py4web controllers use the [action](#action) decorator to convert HTTP requests into Python functions or parameters.
 Often controller functions interact with the [model](#model) layer to make database queries or process forms, then produce dictionaries that get passed to the [view](#view) layer.

 Here's an example of a brief but complete controller function.
-The `@action('new')` decorator routes the path `myapp/new` (for example) to the Python function named `new()`, which creates a form from the database table named `task`.
+The `@action('new')` decorator routes the path `myapp/new` (for example) to the Python function named `new()`, which creates a default form that uses the database table named `task` to determine the field names, types, and [validation](#validator) rules.

 ##### file controllers.py
 ```python